-Step Action 1 In the Project Browser, select the Package under which to create the Workflow Pattern.
+Step Action 1 In the Browser window, select the Package under which to create the Workflow Pattern.
+2 Click on the Browser window header and select the 'New Model from Pattern' option, or press Ctrl+Shift+M. The Model Wizard window displays.